alfahami/blandCertificate/README.md

 ![alt text](screenshots/land_detail1.png "Client home page")
 ![alt text](screenshots/land_detail2.png "Client home page")

+##### BLOCKCHAIN DIPLOMAS CERTIFICATE SYSTEM MANAGEMENT
+If you find interest in this project.<br>
+You might also look at a similar project that automates the issuance, dispatch, and management of university's digital credentials (diplomas, skills, transcripts, degree certifications, etc)  [here](https://github.com/alfahami/bcertificate).

 <cite>Once again the main idea was to get familiar with how **Hyperledger Fabric** build and handles blockchain rahter than the user application and user experience.</cite>